leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 #### - You can receive from a closed channel and check via `comma ok`

 When receiving from a closed channel, there will not be panic.
-The value returned from the channel would be the zero value of that type.
+The value returned from a closed channel is the zero value of that type.
 You can also verify if the channel is closed with `, ok`

 ```go
 func main() {